Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - Suggested actions:
   - Request a certificate that's signed by one of the public root certification authorities that are listed in [public trusted certificate for the SBC](/microsoftteams/direct-routing-plan#public-trusted-certificate-for-the-sbc).

-  If you have multiple TLS profiles, check that you're using a profile that has the correct certificate when you connect to the Direct Routing interface.
+  If you have multiple TLS profiles, verify that you're using a profile that has the correct certificate when you connect to the Direct Routing interface.
 If you have multiple TLS profiles on the SBC, make sure that you select a profile that's signed by using a certificate that's trusted by Direct Routing.

 ## 569015 504 Unable to deliver INVITE: No such host is known

 - Microsoft response code: **569015**
 - SIP response code: **504**
 - Suggested actions:
-  - DNS issue on SBC side.
-Check why FQDN of the SBC couldn't be resolved through DNS.
+  - This is a DNS issue on the SBC side.
+Check why the FQDN of the SBC couldn't be resolved through DNS.

 ## 569016 504 Unable to deliver INVITE/ACK: The requested name is valid, but no data of the requested type was found

 - Microsoft response code: **569016**
 - SIP response code: **504**
 - Suggested actions:
   - The error might be represented by slightly different related response code phrases.
-However, this error code means that DNS record was found, but not of A or AAAA type (most likely only TXT record was returned, which was added for domain verification purpose).
-Make sure that proper DNS record type is configured.
+However, this error code indicates that DNS record was found, but is not an "A" or "AAAA" type.
+(Most likely, only a text record was returned and added for domain verification.)
+Make sure that the correct DNS record type is configured.

 ## 569018 504 Unable to deliver INVITE: Invalid Request/Response line

 - Microsoft response code: **569018**
 - SIP response code: **504**
 - Suggested actions:
   - The error might be represented by slightly different related response code phrases.
-However, this error in general means malformed SIP message - something is wrong with SIP message received from SBC.
-Check the SBC configuration to determine why it offers invalid/unsupported SIP message format (e.g. missing FROM header, extra/wrong character, etc).
+However, this error in general indicates a malformed SIP message.
+That is, something is wrong in the SIP message that was received from SBC.
+Check the SBC configuration to determine why it offers an invalid or unsupported SIP message format (for example, a missing FROM header, or an extra or incorrect character).